lsst-dm/dmtn-308/index.rst

    - Many developers and companies use BigQuery, and there are many support forums available, including the dedicated `BigQuery Slack workspace <https://cloud.google.com/blog/topics/inside-google-cloud/join-the-google-cloud-community-on-slack>`_.
 - The high quality of the available documentation and support could be considered a significant advantage of using BigQuery.

-..
-Old performance notes

-..
-PostgreSQL allocates a single process per connection, implying that nodes should be allocated at least 20 vCPUs to meet the requirement, and likely more to handle the overhead of the database, so 24 vCPUs is probably a reasonable estimate.
-..
-This is achievable on a single, dedicated node with commodity hardware; for example, 16 physical CPU cores with hyper-threading would translate to 32 vCPUs operating concurrently.
-..
-For a single PostgreSQL instance, an allocation of 24 vCPUs would be sufficient to meet the performance requirements in terms of simulataneous users, assuming 20 active connections with several processes dedicated to PostgreSQL overhead.
-..
-Similarily, for a Citus deployment, worker nodes would likely need to be allocated a similar number of vCPUs to meet the performance requirements as a single node, as full table scans across all shards would still be required and fairly common.
-..
-The Citus controller node would likely need to be allocated a similar number of vCPUs to handle the overhead of managing the worker nodes.
-..
-While 20 active queries is considered a minimum requirement, the actual number of queries will likely vary between being very low and very high, depending on the time of day and the number of users accessing the database.
-..
-Auto-scaling options would need to be considered in order to handle peak loads, as well as monitoring tools to track the number of active queries and the number of vCPUs in use.

 Summary
 =======

-It should be clear that there is no clear winner among the database platforms considered, though given the requirements and constraints, several of them can be eliminated entirely as realistic options for addressing the full requirements.
+There is no clear winner across all categories, but several options can be eliminated which do not meet basic requirements.

+The following summarizes the findings for each platform:

 PostgreSQL
 ----------

-- PostgreSQL is an attractive RDMS platform in general, due to its feature set, excellent documentation, and large community.
+PostgreSQL is an attractive RDMS platform in general, due to its feature set, excellent documentation, and large community.
 Rubin and SLAC also have extensive experience with PostgreSQL, and the existing PPDB is implemented on this platform.
-- Low development and maintenance effort would be required to implement the PPDB on PostgreSQL, as it has heretofore been the target platform for the PPDB implementation.
+Low development and maintenance effort would be required to implement the PPDB on PostgreSQL, as it has heretofore been the target platform for the PPDB implementation.
-- However, PostgreSQL is not designed to scale out horizontally, and it simply cannot handle the projected data volume and query performance requirements.
+However, PostgreSQL is not designed to scale out horizontally, and it simply cannot handle the projected data volume and query performance requirements.
-- **A single PostgreSQL server is not a suitable platform for the PPDB and can be eliminated as a longterm viable option.**
+**A single PostgreSQL server is not a suitable platform for the PPDB and can be eliminated as a longterm viable option.**

 Citus
 -----

-- Citus brings with it all of the positive features of PostgreSQL, as it is an extension of that platform.
+Citus brings with it all of the positive features of PostgreSQL, as it is an extension of that platform.
-- Cits is designed to scale out horizontally, and it should be able to handle the data volume and query performance requirements.
+The platform is designed to scale out horizontally, and it should be able to handle the data volume and query performance requirements.
-- However, Citus would likely incur very high maintenance overhead, as it requires regular monitoring, backup and recovery, and scaling to meet demand.
+However, Citus would likely incur very high maintenance overhead, as it requires regular monitoring, backup and recovery, and scaling to meet demand.
+USDF personnel also have no experience with this platform and would presumably need to learn how to manage it.
-- Running Citus on-premises would require the development of Kubernetes operators or Helm charts, backup and recovery solutions, and other tools to manage the distributed database.
-This would necessitate a significant amount of development effort.
+Running Citus on-premises would require the development of Kubernetes operators or Helm charts, backup and recovery solutions, and other tools to manage the distributed database.
+This would necessitate a significant amount of development effort upfront.
-- A rough estimation is that at least one FTE or more would be required for the initial build out, testing, and deployment of Citus, and ongoing maintenance would require a significant fraction of time from a database administrator or similar expert.
+A rough estimation is that at least one FTE or more would be required for the initial build out, testing, and deployment of Citus, and ongoing maintenance would require a significant fraction of time from a database administrator or similar expert.
-- Given these factors, **Citus is a viable option for the PPDB, but the maintenance overhead and effort required to develop configuration and monitoring tools would be considerable and should not be underestimated.**
+Given these factors, **Citus is technically a viable option for the PPDB, but the maintenance overhead and effort required to develop configuration and monitoring tools would be considerable and should not be underestimated.**

 Qserv
 -----

-- Qserv is a distributed database that is designed to scale out horizontally, and it should be able to handle the data volume and query performance requirements of the PPDB.
+Qserv is a distributed database that is designed to scale out horizontally, and it should be able to handle the data volume and query performance requirements of the PPDB.
-- It has been used to host the data previews and will contain multi-petabyte DR catalogs.
+It has been used to host the data previews and will contain multi-petabyte DR catalogs.
-- However, Qserv would require very high developer effort to implement the PPDB, as it is missing many required features, including tooling to ingest data from the APDB.
+However, Qserv would require very high developer effort, as it is missing many required features, including tooling to ingest data from the APDB.
-- **Qserv is a possibility for hosting the PPDB, but there are significant constraining factors including the high developer effort required to implement the required tooling, a limited developer ecosystem and community, and the existing commitments of the Qserv team.**
+**Qserv is a possibility for hosting the PPDB, but there are significant constraining factors including the high developer effort required to implement the required tooling, a limited developer ecosystem and community, and the existing commitments of the Qserv team.**

 AlloyDB
 -------

-- AlloyDB has an attractive set of features built on top of PostgreSQL, including compatibility with the existing PPDB schema and data replication tools.
+AlloyDB has an attractive set of features built on top of PostgreSQL, including compatibility with the existing PPDB schema and data replication tools.
-- AlloyDB is designed to scale out horizontally, via read replicas, and so it would perform better than a single node PostgreSQL instance.
+It is designed to scale out horizontally, via read replicas, and so it would perform better than a single node PostgreSQL instance.
-- However, data volume requirements under the proposed scenarios would exceed the maximum storage capacity of AlloyDB, and the platform still has many of the problems associated with a single-node database.
+However, data volume requirements under the proposed scenarios would exceed its maximum storage capacity, and the platform still has many of the problems associated with a single-node database.
-- **The inability of AlloyDB to scale to the required data volumes makes it an infeasible choice for the PPDB.**
+**The inability of AlloyDB to scale to the required data volumes makes it an infeasible choice for the PPDB.**

 BigQuery
 --------

-- BigQuery is a fully managed service with low maintenance overhead, excellent scalability, and good query performance.
+BigQuery is a fully managed service with low maintenance overhead, excellent scalability, and good query performance.
-- It is designed for extreme horizontal scalability and can handle petabytes of data, so it should be able to meet the data volume requirements of the PPDB.
+It is designed for extreme horizontal scalability and can handle petabytes of data, so it should be able to meet the data volume requirements of the PPDB.
-- However, the developer effort required to migrate to this platform is significant, as the existing schema and data replication tools are not compatible.
+However, the developer effort required to migrate to this platform is significant, as the existing schema and data replication tools are not compatible.
-- The cost of running the service is unknown, and it is possible that the service could incur high operating costs, which would grow over time with more data and queries.
+The cost of running the service is also unknown, and it is possible that high operating costs would be incurred, which would grow over time with more data and queries.
-- **BigQuery is a good fit in terms of scalability and query performance, but the developer effort required to migrate to this platform is significant, and the cost of running the service is unknown.**
+**BigQuery is a good fit in terms of scalability and query performance, but the developer effort required to migrate to this platform is significant, and the cost of running the service is unknown.**

 Recommendations
 ===============

-Given the information which has been presented, the following ordered recommendations are provided:
+With several options eliminated entirely, the following alternatives are recommended:

 1. BigQuery
 -----------